Frikster/PokeGifs/README.md

  - Find a gif you like on the internet.
 This gif should ideally have a transparent background and must not be too large.
      - Tip: check out the ["sticker" section on Giphy](https://giphy.com/stickers)
- - Enjoy seeing your gif among your favourite Pokemon
+ - Enjoy moving your gif around your favourite Pokemon

- - Gif showing navigating around the map
- - Gif showing moving pokemon to map
  - Gif showing moving pokemon around
  - Gif showing adding your own custom gif